-Figure 4 illustrates the basic concepts of the proposed Process Framework.
-It is based on the process pattern approach in [7], [8], and integrates it with an enhanced variant of a widely accepted process model framework (cf. [9]).
+Figure 3 illustrates the basic concepts of the proposed Process Framework.
+It develops further the process pattern approach from [7, 8], and integrates it with an enhanced variant of the widely accepted process model framework given in [9].
+The framework is based on a clear separation of concerns between the overall result structure, the consistency criteria, and the process patterns themselves.

 A Process Pattern defines a general solution to a certain recurring problem.
 The problem mentions a concrete situation that may arise during the system development.
 It mentions internal and external forces, namely influences of customers, competitors, component vendors, time and money constraints and requirements.
 A process pattern suggests an execution of a possibly temporally ordered set of activities.
 Activities themselves may be carried out following the guidelines of other, subordinated process patterns realizing the activity in question.
-Therefore process patterns and activities in our framework may be structured hierarchically, but iterative activities like the application of the spiral model [6] may also result in more complex structures that contain loops.
+Therefore process patterns and activities in our framework may be structured hierarchically.